 In SEO, the cost-to-acquisition is lower than that of paying for a click.
 This is because SEO traffic is much cheaper than other advertising methods.
 For instance, you’ll pay a lower CPC for the same amount of traffic that you would spend on a Google Ads campaign.
 If your ROI is only five to ten percent, it is probably not enough to justify the cost-to-acquisition ratio.

-SEO can increase your ROI by 260% in one year, 740% in two years, and 1,220% over three years.
+SEO can increase your Return on investment by 260% in one year, 740% in two years, and 1,220% over three years.
 You’ll need to consider that 10% is a decent return, but if you multiply that by five and then ten times, that’s a whopping 372%.
-That’s an ROI that’s worth investing in.
-You’ll be happy with the ROI you get from SEO – and you’ll thank yourself for the investment.
+That’s an Return on investment that’s worth investing in.
+You’ll be happy with the Return on investment you get from SEO – and you’ll thank yourself for the investment.

 While it can be tempting to spend a small fortune on advertising, it’s best to start with a low-cost option – SEO.
-This type of digital marketing delivers ROI for virtually no money, and even a $2000 monthly investment can yield up to five figures of revenue in a month!
+This type of digital marketing delivers a Return on investment for virtually no money, and even a $2000 monthly investment can yield up to five figures of revenue in a month!
 But keep in mind that ROI from SEO is not immediate, and it takes time.
-However, once your site ranks on the top of Google, you can expect recurring revenue of $5000 or more each month.
+However, once your site ranks at the top of Google, you can expect recurring revenue of $5000 or more each month.

 The higher the ROI, the more precise your SEO strategy should be.
-A strong keyword strategy focuses on keywords that have higher conversion potential and qualified traffic, which boosts your ROI.
-You can calculate the ROI of your SEO efforts with relative ease.
+A strong keyword strategy focuses on keywords that have higher conversion potential and qualified traffic, which boosts your return on investment.
+You can calculate the Return on investment of your SEO efforts with relative ease.
 The monthly recurring traffic that you receive through SEO is a hugely relevant metric to consider when calculating ROI.
-You can compare ROI across a variety of sources and make the most informed decision for your business.
+You can compare Return on investment across a variety of sources and make the most informed decision for your business.